gisbi-kim/scancontext-pybind/README.md

    $ cmake ..
    $ make
   ```
-- You also need to add path.
+- NOTE: You also need to add path before the use.
   ```
    $  export PYTHONPATH=$PYTHONPATH:{YOUR_PATH}/build/python
   ```

 ## Use examples
-- For the hands-on exploration of the supported features, for example,
+- For the hands-on exploration of the supported features, for example (you need `numpy` and `open3d`),
   ```
    $ cd tests
    $ python3 test_make_desciptor.py
   ```

+## Docker support
+- TBA

 ## Applications
 ### PyICP-SLAM2